brucemcpherson/bmPreFiddler/dependencies.md

 # Google Apps Script Project: bmPreFiddler
-This repo (bmPreFiddler) was automatically updated on 8/13/2021, 3:41:44 PM by GasGit
+This repo (bmPreFiddler) was automatically updated on 1/13/2022, 11:42:27 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")